techstudycell/Arduino-IoT-Cloud-Project-with-ESP8266-Arduino/README.md

 ## Program the ESP8266 NodeMCU With Arduino IDE
 To program the NodeMCU, I have used Arduino IDE.

-Download the attached code.
+Download the Source Code: https://github.com/techstudycell/Arduino-IoT-Cloud-Project-with-ESP8266-Arduino/tree/main/Code

 First, you have to install the ArduinoIoTCloud library.
 During installation, it may ask to install other dependencies.
 Then click on Install All.
-In the code, enter the following details const char DEVICE_LOGIN_NAME[] = ""; //Enter DEVICE ID const char SSID[]        = "";  //Enter WiFi SSID (name) const char PASS[]        = "";  //Enter WiFi password const char DEVICE_KEY[]     = "";  //Enter Secret device password (Secret Key) the DEVICE_LOGIN_NAME[] and DEVICE_KEY[] from the PDF which you have downloaded during adding the device to the Arduino IoT cloud.
+In the code, enter the following details.

+const char DEVICE_LOGIN_NAME[] = ""; //Enter DEVICE ID

+const char SSID[]        = "";  //Enter WiFi SSID (name)

+const char PASS[]        = "";  //Enter WiFi password

+const char DEVICE_KEY[]     = "";  //Enter Secret device password (Secret Key)

+You will get the DEVICE_LOGIN_NAME[] and DEVICE_KEY[] from the PDF which you have downloaded during adding the device to the Arduino IoT cloud.

 I have shown all the steps in the tutorial video.
 After doing all these changes, you can upload the code to NodeMCU.